Unparalleled Directed Trustee Services

 Our focus is providing tailored solutions to every individual client.
 Every trust has a unique set of requirements, assets, beneficiaries and fiduciaries.
 Our success is a result of our attention to the details of each distinctive feature of a trust plan while working collaboratively with the client and the other trust professionals to make sure that trust administration is efficient, economical and result oriented.

-The concept of a trust is that legal ownership of a portion of an individual’s assets are transferred to the trust.
+In a trust, the trust itself obtains legal ownership of a certain fraction of an individual’s assets.
 The new owner of the assets is the trust and its trustee, while the beneficial ownership (or the right to enjoy the benefits of the assets) is transferred to the beneficiaries (that individual or class of individuals named within the trust document).
+A directed trust divides the responsibility for the trust management amongst multiple parties, giving the client far more control over the trust’s investments.

 The Purpose of Trust Planning